All Episodes

 I'll tell you what, I damn well would love to be able to convene my own hearings and find out what all these people in Congress are doing with our taxpayer money and pass judgment on their usage of it, just as they're passing judgment on everybody else's use of their own private money.

-All of all of their money that they live on and pay themselves is ours that is taken from us in taxes.
+All of their money that they live on and pay themselves is ours, that is taken from us in taxes.

-Except when they're in the government, why they're sure to be no questions asked.
+Somehow, taxpayer funds become holier than now, except when they're in the government, why there should be no questions asked.

 I would also like to say something about the airplane that was in the news.